seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 If the option ``a`` is not a list then the occurence ``-a 3`` overwrites all previous settings.

 However, if ``a`` is marked to be a list, then all values (``1``, ``2``, and ``3``) are stored as its values.
-We can get the number of elements using the function :dox:`ArgumentParser#getOptionValueCount getOptionValueCount` and then access the individual arguments using the function :dox:`ArgumentParser#getOptionValue getOptionValue`.
+We can get the number of elements using the function :dox:`ArgumentParser#getOptionValueCount` and then access the individual arguments using the function :dox:`ArgumentParser#getOptionValue`.
 You can mark an option and arguments to be lists by using the ``isList`` parameter to the :dox:`ArgParseArgument` and :dox:`ArgParseOption` constructors.

 For arguments, only the first or the last argument or none can be a list but not both.